PhoenixVX/golden-age-wiki/mcp/block/creating_a_block.md

 4. Make sure to replace `BLOCK_ID` with the block ID you want to assign the block to.
 The block ID can be between 1 and 255 and must not be used by any other blocks. `TEXTURE_INDEX` is the texture slot in `terrain.png` where your block texture is located.
 Note that the top left of the texture atlas is slot 0 and the bottom right is slot 255.

+> [!NOTE]
+> Make sure to reference the Forge texture atlases page if you are using Forge, which allows one to use a custom texture atlas for their mod.

 5. To make your flower generate in the world, open `ChunkProviderGenerate` and search for where `WorldGenFlowers` is used, and add this code after it.
 ```java
 if (this.rand.nextInt(4) == 0) {